Defra-Data-Science-Centre-of-Excellence/CDAP_training/README.md

 Here you can find training for working in RStudio in CDAP.

 - [Getting started with RStudio in CDAP](https://studious-fortnight-b9bc26d6.pages.github.io/RStudio_in_CDAP/getting_started):
+    - This is a guide for using RStudio within CDAP, for those familiar with R and RStudio, but new to CDAP.
     - Accessing RStudio
     - Closing a session
     - RStudio workspace